Zarkantho/module_data/mongo-2.5.5_generated/queries/client_and_operation_tracking/README.md

 -------------

-# TODO: Name this group
+## Legacy Local Access Helpers
 Contains helper functions for running common operations against the local server.
-For example,  has findOne, ensureIndex, upsert, etc. which all just run the respective options on the server the  code is running on.
+For example, has findOne, ensureIndex, upsert, etc. which all just run the respective operations on the server the code is running on.

-## Files
+#### Files
 - src/mongo/db/dbhelpers.cpp   (mongod, tools)
 - src/mongo/db/dbhelpers.h   (mongod, tools, mongos)